 So, managers of the main office should be able to get their ideas across and make sure that the remote team gets hold of the current strategy.
 This guide of Savvycom will help you to overcome the time zone issue with offshore developers.

 Cultural differences can negatively affect the work process.

 For example, an Indian or Chinese programmer who is used to the hierarchical workplace culture might not feel pleased with the casualness and informality typical to the US workplace.
 Differences in cultural and business values are where conflicts often come in, which can lower morale and reduce work efficiency.

 Some countries prevent foreign companies from setting up a business within their territories, which poses a great challenge to the registration of new legal entities.
 Therefore it is important for leaders of the company to thoroughly research the offshore countries beforehand to know if those countries have open policies regarding foreign companies.

 It’s not exactly easy to keep your confidential information safe at a distance.
 Data leakage can happen and the government where the offshore company is located can require you to provide access to your company’s restricted information.

 Before venturing into the work of establishing an Offshoring Development Centre, here is a list of important requirements to help you determine the best ODC vendor.

 From the very beginning, it is important to have a thorough understanding of which country offers the best service without wasting your company’s budget.

 Alongside the top two IT outsourcing destinations (India and China), Vietnam is a rising destination that is drawing the attention of many foreign businesses.
-Vietnam has a great pool of skillful software developer who have a solid IT background and always stay up-to-date with all the latest technologies.
+Vietnam has a great pool of skilful software developer who has a solid IT background and always stay up-to-date with all the latest technologies.